liming-7/A-Next-Basket-Recommendation-Reality-Check/README.md

 ## Structure
 * preprocess: contains the script of dataset preprocessing.
 * dataset: contains the .csv format dataset after preprocessing.
-* jsondata: contains the .json format dataset.
+* jsondata: contains the .json format dataset after preprocessing.
-* mergedata: contains the .json format dataset.
+* mergedata: contains the .json format dataset after preprocessing.
 * methods: contains the source code of different NBR methods and the original url repository link of these methods.
 * keyset_fold.py: splits the datasets across users for train/validate/test.
 * evaluation: scripts for evaluation.